stanfordnlp/CoreNLP/doc/tagger/README.txt

 be able to use any of the following 2 methods:

 1)
-java -mx200m -classpath stanford-postagger.jar:lib/* edu.stanford.nlp.tagger.maxent.MaxentTaggerGUI models/wsj-0-18-left3words-distsim.tagger
+java -mx200m -classpath stanford-postagger.jar edu.stanford.nlp.tagger.maxent.MaxentTaggerGUI models/wsj-0-18-left3words-distsim.tagger

 2) Running the appropriate script for your operating system: stanford-postagger-gui.bat